moizahmedtuc/php-object-injection/README.md

 ## ⚠️ Warning ⚠️

-This application is **intentionally vulnerable** and is designed for learning and educational purposes only.
+This application is **intentionally vulnerable** and is designed for learning and educational purpose only.
 It serves to highlight the risks of PHP Object Injection.

 - **Do NOT host** this application on a public server.
 - **Do NOT use** patterns from this application in any real-world application.